jasongitaccount/ezconfig.sh/README.md

 - This script is not an appropriate tool for modifying files that can contain multiple key/value sets with identical keys.
 - Has only been tested on Ubuntu 20.04.
 - If you are specifying the connector, make sure to put space around it (`key=val` is INCORRECT.
 Should be ` key = val`)
-- Use it with caution!
+- Use this script with caution!